gagolews/genieclust/.devel/sphinx/weave/basics.md

 algorithm.
 The idea behind *Genie* is beautifully simple.
 First, it makes each individual point the sole member of its own cluster.
 Then, it keeps merging pairs of the closest clusters, one after another.
-However, to **prevent the formation of clusters of highly imbalanced sizes** a point group of the smallest size will sometimes be combined with its nearest counterpart.
+However, to **prevent the formation of clusters of highly imbalanced sizes**, a point group of the smallest size will sometimes be combined with its nearest counterpart.

-In the following sections, we will demonstrate that Genie often outperforms other popular methods in terms of clustering [quality](benchmarks_ar) and [speed](timings).
+In the following sections, we demonstrate that Genie often outperforms other popular methods in terms of clustering [quality](benchmarks_ar) and [speed](timings).

-Here are a few examples of basic interactions with the Python version of the `genieclust` {cite}`genieclust` package, which we can install from [PyPI](https://pypi.org/project/genieclust/), e.g., via a call to `pip3 install genieclust` from the command line.
+Here are a few examples of basic interactions with the Python version of the **genieclust** {cite}`genieclust` package, which we can install from [PyPI](https://pypi.org/project/genieclust/), e.g., via a call to `pip3 install genieclust` from the command line.